 Reasons to avoid

-New for 2021, and launched concurrently with the ’68 Custom Pro Reverb, this little 5W tube combo is a compelling proposition for studio players, downsizing the vintage Silverface mojo of its larger siblings and making that juicy overdrive available at more manageable volumes.
+Originally launched concurrently with the ’68 Custom Pro Reverb, this little 5W tube combo is a compelling proposition for studio players, downsizing the vintage Silverface mojo of its larger siblings and making that juicy overdrive available at more manageable volumes.
 Indeed, as with the others in the series, Fender has revised the spec to make it a little more practical for today’s player.
 The 8” speaker of the original late-’60s Champ has been upsized to a 10” Celestion, giving its voice a little more width and range, along with a noticeably more serious bottom end.

 Of course, headroom is at a premium here, and just as you get going with those classic Fender cleans, you’ll notice a little hair on the tone.
 But that’s when the Champ shows the other side to its personality – a hot overdrive that’s really quite pugnacious for such a compact little amplifier.

 Altogether, the Vibro Champ is a remarkably articulate and detailed amplifier.
-The tube-driven tremolo is great, as expected, and while digital hall reverb might not set the pulse racing quite like tube-driven, full-tank spring reverb, this algorithm has its head screwed on, providing some outstanding ambience.
+The tube-driven tremolo is great, as expected, and while digital hall reverb might not set the pulse racing quite like tube-driven, full-tank spring reverb, this algorithm has its head screwed on, providing some outstanding ambiance.

 10. Fender ’59 Bassman LTD